(1982 - 1995)

 At 19 and as a new member of the Hetet whānau with an obvious interest in weaving, she was taken under the wing of Rangi's grandmother, Rangimarie, who taught Erenora raranga, whatu kākahu and other weaving skills.

 Erenora was renowned as both a traditional weaver and a contemporary Maori artist and was highly regarded as a teacher of weaving.
-Her work can be found in public and private collections throughout the world.
+Her work can be found in public and private collections throughout the world and has been exhibited widely throughout Australia, the Pacific, Europe and North America.